 Meet the team

-Nicole Stocco, MSW, RSW
+Nicole Stocco, MSW, RSW, RCC

 My approach to counselling is a collaborative one.
 I aim to illuminate your inner strengths and empower you to connect with them, while drawing from my own expertise in various evidence-based therapies.
 Together, we will create a calm, accepting space where curiosity and compassion thrive, allowing the path to healing to reveal itself.